solo-io/workshops/gloo-edge/README.md

 Authentication/Authorization can be implemented at the API Gateway level and relevant information (like the email address of the authenticated user) can be passed to the Upstream microservice (through a header, for example).

-It also provides functionalities like rate limiting and Web Application Firewall, which can be configured through YAML.
+It also provides functionalities like rate-limiting and Web Application Firewall, which can be configured through YAML.

 Even if it runs on Kubernetes, a modern Kubernetes-native API Gateway can be used to route traffic to legacy applications (running in Virtual Machines, for example).

 ![Other workloads](images/other-workloads.png)

-And it can also provide capabilities, like discovering functions running on AWS Lambda and route traffic to them.
+And it can also provide capabilities, like discovering functions running on AWS Lambda and routing traffic to them.

-## Why is Gloo Edge build on top of Envoy?
+## Why is Gloo Edge built on top of Envoy?

 Gloo Edge is a modern Kubernetes-native API Gateway built on Envoy.
 It provides all the capabilities described above. (and much more!)

 Why would you choose an API Gateway based on Envoy?

 There are many good reasons why.
-- First of all, it’s a high performance software written in C++.
+- First of all, it’s a high-performance software written in C++.
 - It’s driven by a neutral foundation (the CNCF, like Kubernetes), so its roadmap isn’t driven by a single vendor.
-- And probably more importantly, you have already adopted or you’re probably going to adopt a Service Mesh in the future.
+- And probably, more importantly, you have already adopted or you’re probably going to adopt a Service Mesh in the future.
 Chances are high that this Service Mesh will be Istio and if it’s not the case it will most probably be a Service Mesh based on Envoy.
-- So choosing an API Gateway based on Envoy will allow you to get the metrics for your API Gateway and your Service Mesh in the same format, will allow you troubleshoot issues in a common way, … It will make your life much easier to summarize.
+- So choosing an API Gateway based on Envoy will allow you to get the metrics for your API Gateway and your Service Mesh in the same format.
+So you can troubleshoot issues in a common way, … It will make your life much easier to summarize.

-Why would you choose Gloo Edge ?
+Why would you choose Gloo Edge?
 - It has been developed from the beginning with the idea to be configured 100% through yaml.
 - It provides all the functionalities you expect from a modern API Gateway:
 - External authentication based on OAuth2, JWT, api keys, …
 - Authorization based on OPA
-- Advanced rate limiting
+- Advanced rate-limiting
 - Web Application Firewall based on ModSecurity
 - Advanced transformation
 - Customization through Web Assembly
 - A Kubernetes-native developer portal called Gloo Portal
 - And much more

-The above mentioned features enable Platform Engineers as well as Development Teams to implement powerful mechanisms to manage and secure traffic, implement access conrol, transform requests and responses, and gain observability over their services.
+The above-mentioned features enable Platform Engineers as well as Development Teams to implement powerful mechanisms to manage and secure traffic, implement access control, transform requests and responses, and gain observability over their services.

-However, the true power unfolds when combining the above mentioned capabilities to achieve a desired outcome.
+However, the true power unfolds when combining the above-mentioned capabilities to achieve the desired outcome.
 In the labs that follow we present some of the common patterns that our customers use and provide a good entry point into the workings of Gloo Edge.